-If you'll be using intermittent catherization to manage your neurogenic bladder symptoms, there is a lot to consider.
-Set yourself up for success and start with the basics here.
+If you'll be using intermittent catheterization to manage your bladder disorder, there is a lot to consider.
+Set yourself up for success by learning the basics here.

-Your doctor may recommend intermittent catheterization to help you manage your neurogenic bladder.
+Your healthcare professional may recommend intermittent catheterization to help you manage your bladder disorder.
 Explore fundamentals that can help you become more comfortable with using a catheter, including features to look for as you begin to choose products.

 What is intermittent catheterization?

-Intermittent catheterization is the emptying of the bladder at repeated intervals with the use of a catheter.
+Intermittent catheterization, or in-out catheterization, is the emptying of the bladder at repeated intervals with a single-use catheter.
 You can learn to do this yourself, or someone can assist you.

-If you’ll be catheterizing yourself, you can be taught how to do it in the hospital, at a clinic, or at home under the guidance of your healthcare professional.
-If you’re a woman, you may need to use a mirror during the first few months of self-catheterization to make inserting the catheter easier.
-Your healthcare professional will provide you with teaching materials that may include a video, education booklet, product instructions, and samples.
+If you’ll be catheterizing yourself, your healthcare professional can teach you how to do it in the hospital, at a clinic, or at home.
+If you’re a woman, you may need to use a mirror the first few times you self-catheterize, to make inserting the catheter easier.
+Your healthcare professional will provide you with educational materials that may include a video, education booklet, product instructions, and samples.

 Frequency and timing of intermittent catheterization